 After receiving the complete packet, the Writing Programs Grievance Committee will review your materials, investigate your claims, and inform you in writing of their decision.
 During the investigation, the committee may also contact you for follow-up questions or additional materials.

-Please email your packet to the Associate Director of Writing Programs, Dr. Adelheid Thieme.
-Her email address is email@example.com.
+Please email your packet to the Director of Writing Programs, Dr. Kyle Jensen.
+His email address is email@example.com.

 What is plagiarism?
 I hear a lot of talk about it, but I’m not exactly sure what it is.